jorgegorka/svelte-router/README.md

 `import { Navigate } from 'svelte-router-spa'`

+#### params

+_to_ String A valid route to navigate to.
+_title_ String A title for the _a_ element.
+_styles_ String Class styles to be applied to the _a class_ element.
+_lang_ String A language to convert the route to.

 Navigate is a wrapper around the < a href="" > element to help you generate links quick and easily.

-It adds an _active_ class if the generated route is the active one.
+It adds an _active_ class to the styles if the generated route is the active one.

+Check **navigateTo** belown for more information about the language param.

 Example: